dotnet/docs-maui/docs/migration/native-projects.md

 <!-- markdownlint-disable MD032 -->
 > [!TIP]
 > - Delete all *bin* and *obj* folders from all projects before opening and building projects in Visual Studio, particularly when changing .NET versions.
-> - Delete the 'ResourceDesigner' generated file from the Android project.
+> - Delete the *Resource.designer.cs* generated file from the Android project.
 <!-- markdownlint-enable MD032 -->